-The auditorium of the Vittoriale is a unique space, of unequalled historic and artistic value.
+The Auditorium of Il Vittoriale is a unique space, one of unequalled historical-artistic worth.

-Part of the most recent wing of the museum complex, it consists of a spacious room which contains, suspended from the ceiling, the two-seater S.V.A. of the flight over Vienna, from which Gabriele d’Annunzio dropped his famous leaflets over the capital of the Austro-Hungarian Empire.
-This plane, which bears witness to a fundamental phase of Italian history, makes this place one of the greatest points of interest in the whole of the Vittoriale.
+A part of the most recent wing added to the museum, it is made up of a spacious room that preserves the S.V.A. two-seater airplane from the Flight over Vienna that hangs from the ceiling.
+Gabriele d’Annunzio flew on this aircraft and launched his famous flyers over the capital of the Austro-Hungarian Empire.
+This relic, which bears witness to a fundamental period in Italian history, makes the site one of the greatest places of interest in all of Il Vittoriale.

-The arcade on the upper floor holds the exhibition “Homage to d’Annunzio”, with contemporary works of art inspired by the poet and by the Vittoriale, including the precious sketches by Giorgio De Chirico.
+Along the loggiato on the upper floor, one can visit the “Omaggio a d’Annunzio” (A Tribute to d’Annunzio) display, with works of art by contemporary artists inspired by the Poet and by Il Vittoriale, including precious sketches by Giorgio De Chirico.

-In the area in front of the auditorium, there are some rooms which are particularly suitable for light refreshments and coffee breaks; they host a permanent exhibition dedicated to the construction of the House Museum; in spring and summer the outdoor covered arcade can also be used, this is a place of unequalled beauty which directly overlooks the Square of the Poet’s House and from which one can admire a magnificent view of the lake.
+The area in front of the Auditorium has some rooms that are particularly suited for small refreshment hours and coffee breaks, which host a permanent exhibition dedicated to the construction of the House Museum; during spring and summer months, the outdoor covered loggiato may also be used.
+It is a place of unequalled charm, directly overlooking Piazzetta della Casa del Poeta and from which one may enjoy a magnificent view of the lakeside landscape.